apache/beam/website/www/site/content/en/documentation/programming-guide.md

 *  Sliding Time Windows
 *  Per-Session Windows
 *  Single Global Window
-*  Calendar-based Windows (not supported by the Beam SDK for Python)
+*  Calendar-based Windows (not supported by the Beam SDK for Python or Go)

 You can also define your own `WindowFn` if you have a more complex need.